Beat ‘Em Bucs

 Step up to the plate next to a two-story mural depicting Forbes Field, the Pirates’ home from 1909-1970.
 Discover the amazing stories of the Pittsburgh Pirates’ five World Championships with one-of-a-kind artifacts spanning more than 125 years of professional baseball.
 Search for your all-time favorite Pirates on the Sports Museum’s Wall of Trading Cards, featuring more than 1,000 baseball cards spanning from 1885 through the present day.

 - The Home Run: Relive one of the greatest moments in Major League Baseball history – Bill Mazeroski’s Game 7 home run to clinch the 1960 World Series over the New York Yankees.
-Feel goose bumps as you watch Maz’s round-tripper in the Sports Museum’s six-screen overture video room, see the Forbes Field pitching rubber and first base from Game 7, and pay your respects with a fan-made “death certificate” created for the 1960 Yankees.
+Feel goose bumps as you explore the Sports Museum’s 1960 World Series collection that includes Maseroski’s uniform and bat, along with a lifelike figure of Maz hitting the legendary round-tripper.

 - Get in the Game: View game-worn uniforms, gloves, bats, and other equipment from Pirate greats like Wagner, Clemente, Groat, Stargell, Bonds, McCutchen, and more.

 - Play-By-Play: The first ever Major League Baseball radio telecast aired on Aug.
 5, 1921, when KDKA broadcast a game between the Pirates and intrastate rival Philadelphia in Pittsburgh.
 Celebrate Pittsburgh’s broadcasting tradition and listen to calls by legendary play-by-play announcers from Rosey Rowswell and Nellie King to Bob Prince and Lanny Frattare.

 Artifact Spotlight: Willie Stargell home jersey, 1982